OpenVoiceOS/community-docs/docs/raspbian_ovos.md

 <strong>*** From this point on, you should be able to access your device from any SSH terminal. *** </strong>

-For guide for how to do this, see [https://www.raspberrypi.com/documentation/computers/remote-access.html](https://www.raspberrypi.com/documentation/computers/remote-access.html).
+For guide for how to do this, see [raspberrypi documentation remote-access](https://www.raspberrypi.com/documentation/computers/remote-access.html)

 From a linux machine, open a terminal and enter the command `ssh ovos@<your-remembered-IP-address>`.
 There will be a warning making sure you want to connect to this device.
 Enter yes, and when asked, enter the password for ovos that you made earlier in the setup. `ovos`